-This blog ia about the relationship between Logic and Alchemy.
+This blog is about Logic, Alchemy and the relationship between Logic and Alchemy.

 Logic is based on the Square of Opposition of Aristotle.
 This square was discussed for more than 2000 years.
 Recently scientists detected that the Square is really a Cube.
 It misses an extra dimension.

 The Square describes the six oppositions (“dual combinations”) of possibility (“some”, Particular Affirmative), necessity (“all”, Universal Affirmative), not-possibility (“not some”, Particular Negative) and not-necessity (“not all”, Universal Negative).

 Geometric Logic is a part of Modal Logic which is a part of Logic.

 In Geometric Logic the Linguistic Representations of Logic are mapped to the Graphical Representations of Geometry.

 Modal Logic works with the notion that propositions can be mapped to sets of possible worlds.

 The idea of possible worlds is attributed to the famous mathematician Gottfried Leibniz (1646-1716), who spoke of possible worlds as ideas in the mind of God and argued that our actually created world must be the best of all possible worlds.
 Possible worlds play an important role in the explanation of Quantum Mechanics.

 Alchemy is based on the Square of the Four Elements.
 The Four Elements are oppositions.
 The oppositions of Alchemy are related to the oppositions of the Square of Opposition of Aristotle in an orthogonal model.
 They form an arc of 90 degrees, which makes Alchemy the complex part (imaginary) of Logic.

 In his work De Arte Combinatoria Leibniz developed a general theory of science that was based on a fusion between Alchemy and Logic.